Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 - Practise in a cool, dimly lit room

-- Allow yourself to truly let go -- do not judge your practice
+- Allow yourself to truly let go.
+Do not judge your practice

 - Choose sessions that emphasise cooling imagery (water, moonlight, gardens)